Walker county Jane Doe has been unidentified since 1980.

 On December 12, 2015, a photo from the 1980’s showing a 16-year-old girl named “Cathleen or Kathleen or Kati who said she was from Corpus Cristi, Texas surfaced from siblings who met the girl at a motel in Texas.
-She told them she was 16.
+I spoke with the brother, Michael, who sent me the picture and told me the story.
+He told me that he remembered that the girl told them she was 16.
 She told them that she wanted to go see her friend who was in prison.
 The brother and sister made friends with the girl over the course of a few days while staying in the same motel.
 They remember that the photo had to have been sometime in 1980 after April.

 The family also remembers other bits about their meeting with “Cathy.”